IPCSA Bill of Lading

 - IPCSA members, working together, provide a gateway for local and global networks

-- The IPCSA Blockchain BoL provides advantages for freight forwarders, banks, ship agents, transport operators, ports, Customs and other government agencies.
+The IPCSA Blockchain Bill of Lading provides advantages for freight forwarders, banks, ship agents, transport operators, ports, Customs and other government agencies.

-- Getting consent of a shipping company and banks to participate in the initiative
+- Securing consent of a shipping company and banks to participate in the initiative.

 The IPCSA project already has a number of banks, shipping lines, forwarders, importers and exporters involved.